nushell/vscode-nushell-lang/building.md

 If you have all these tools already installed, you should be able to clone this repo and just run `vsce package` to get a `.vsix` file that you can install in vscode.

+## Build for Development

+1. Clone this repo
+2. In repo folder `npm install`
+3. Hit F5 to start debugging (or Run->Start Debugging menu item)
+4. Go to settings with `Ctrl ,` or `Cmd ,`
+5. In the settings tree on the left, go to Extensions->Nushell LSP and make sure `Nushell Executable Path` is pointing at where you have nu/nu.exe installed.
+(It must be version 0.78.1 or greater)
+6. Open a nushell script and in a moment you should see inlays and see the full functionality
+7. To see the Language Server debug messages hit `Ctrl ~`
+8. Go to the output tab
+9. In the combo box on the right, choose `Nushell Language Server`.
+You should now see debug messaging when you use any of the LSP functionality

 ## Regex Engine

 TIL - VSCode uses regexes for language syntax highlighting in \*.tmLanguage.json files.
 Those regexes and json are based on Textmate, which uses (and here is the secret-sauce) `oniguruma` flavor of syntax.
 See the cheat-sheet for the [syntax here](https://github.com/kkos/oniguruma/blob/master/doc/RE).
 Also there's a rust-crate called `onig` or `rust-onig` if we wanted to write something to help create compatible regular expressions.